-When a company reorganization left Melanie Masson out of work in 2017, she seized the moment.
+When a company reorganization left Melanie Masson out of work, she seized the moment.

 “I found it to be a real asset to my career,” said Masson, who’s worked in membership and development for Seattle-area nonprofit organizations.
 “When you show that you are going back to school, employers see that you’re motivated.”

 Could Education Help You Get Back to Work?

 The pandemic, corporate layoffs and hiring freezes have forced job losses and hard choices for thousands of workers across Washington and the nation.
 If you’re among them, you might be able to use unemployment and training benefits to upgrade your skills.
 Here’s how:

 Once you’ve applied for state unemployment benefits, get started by checking out the WorkSource Washington website to access a set of state resources to help you in your job search.

 Call your local WorkSource office and talk to an employment counselor.
 The counselor will review your job history and career goals to determine your eligibility for training benefits or even tuition assistance.
 If you qualify, they can help mix and match benefit programs to help you boost your skills or even start a new career.

 “We can work with people and try to figure out a way,” said Marvin Stern, a Seattle-based career employment and training counselor.
 “Having a game plan early on to get back to work makes a lot of sense.”

 STEP 2: Explore the Benefits Available to You